jbarratt/serverless_survey/implementation.md

     sls client deploy
     Successfully deployed client to: serverless-surveys.client.dev.us-west-2.s3-website-us-west-2.amazonaws.com

+Pro tip!
+The default .gitignore ignores dist/.
+If you put your code there, you'll be wanting that.

 Great.
 And `sls endpoint deploy --all` now shows that (a) an OPTIONS endpoint is deployed and (b) when I do GET and POST, I'm getting back Access-Control-Allow-Origin headers.
 So that's good.